Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In alternate versions, the spear has seven tips.
 Each with seven barbs.

 The short of it, while Gáe Bulg might not possess other supernatural properties such as the ability to control weather, it is still not something you’d want to be up against.
-Just a nick by could result in a painful death.
+Just a nick by could result in a very painful death.

 13. Sudarshana Chakra